The Most Fun Dinner Spots In San FranciscoA night out at one of these places feels overwhelmingly of the moment.

 At Thanh Long, the 50-year-old institution in the Sunset, you’ll spend a memorable night with a whole roast crab.
 Crack open the pepper-coated legs, dig out the perfectly cooked meat, and drizzle it with even more butter before licking it all off with your fingers.
 Of course, you’ll want to complete your dinner with a pile of Genius Grant-worthy garlic noodles—the buttery, umami-packed dish is still made in a top-secret kitchen within the main kitchen.
 Thanh Long’s dining room is also packed nightly with folks of all ages decked out in plastic bibs and celebrating, as evidenced by the candle-lit desserts that are whisked around all night.
 This Vietnamese restaurant has been going strong for decades, and will probably still be when self-driving cars take over.
 If you've never experienced this seafood and garlic-centric party—or are long overdue for a revisit—use this as a sign to go here now.

-Rintaro’s serene, plant-filled courtyard is an escape from the burning dumpster fire that is currently the outside world.
-Walk in and you’ll immediately feel an energy shift, like you’ve entered an alternate universe where the scent of yakitori wafts through the air and sweet, refreshing umeshu flows all night long.
-And that’s just the start to the exciting meal.
-The dining room at this Mission izakaya is stunning, with arched wooden ceilings and intimate booths that make a meal feel like you’re at a private day spa.
-Wherever you sit, though, it won’t take long before shareable plates start landing on your table like gifts.
-The house tofu is so creamy it practically melts in your mouth.
-The charcoal-grilled tsukune, another must-order, has a crispy outer layer but stays tender and juicy inside.
-And the hand-rolled udon served in a light dashi broth is more comforting than an eight-hour-long YouTube video consisting entirely of rain noise.
-When it’s all over, you’ll want to turn right around and come back in (and maybe never leave again).
-Or just make another reservation for next week.
+Rintaro’s serene, plant-filled courtyard is an escape from the burning dumpster fire that is the world.
+The moment you walk into the Mission izakaya you’ll feel the energy shift, like you’ve entered an alternate universe where the scent of grilling yakitori wafts through the air and refreshing umeshu flows all night.
+But there’s more to this exciting meal.
+The dining room is stunning, with arched wooden ceilings and intimate booths that remind us of a private day spa.
+Wherever you sit inside or out, it won’t take long before creamy house tofu, charcoal-grilled tsukune, and hand-rolled udon start landing on your table like gifts.

 Flour + Water recently pulled a Bobby Berk and completely remodeled their interior, trading in the previous rustic look for a sleeker, darker space more reminiscent of a stylish Scandinavian living room.
 What hasn’t changed about the Mission spot is the quality of the frequently-rotating Cal-Ital pastas.
 Focus on as many as will fit on your table, from tortellini in a flavorful broth to the agnolotti, which has a melt-in-your-mouth veal filling and fresh shaved horseradish on top.
 If you want to drop some serious cash on a parade of unforgettable carbs, go with the pasta tasting menu ($125), which comes with five pastas and small appetizers like truffle sformato and mushroom arancini.
 But ultimately, ordering a la carte for the table and sharing everything is still the more cost-effective way to go.